-The Fund is classified as a non-diversified fund under the Investment Company Act of 1940, as amended (the "1940 Act") and, therefore, may invest a greater percentage of its assets in a particular issuer.
+The Fund is classified as a non-diversified fund under the Investment Company Act of 1940, as amended (the "Investment Company Act of 1940") and, therefore, may invest a greater percentage of its assets in a particular issuer.
 The Fund may concentrate its investments in a particular industry or group of industries to the extent that the Retail Index concentrates in an industry or group of industries.
-As of September 30, 2021, each of the consumer discretionary and consumer staples sectors represented a significant portion of the Fund.
+As of September 30, 2022, each of the consumer discretionary, consumer staples and health care sectors represented a significant portion of the Fund.